datagrad/Insurance-Cost-Prediction/README.md

 # Insurance-Cost-Prediction
-A machine learning model to be used by insurance companies to determine the annual insurance cost of a person.
+A predictive model to predict the insurance charges of individuals under certain conditions.